aikanshboyal/Data-Structure-Algorithm/README.md

 # Hacker-Rank-Solutions
-This repository will contain all the Problem Solving solutions of Hackerrank in C/C++.
+This repository contains the solutions of Problem Solving Questions from Hackerrank in C/C++.